-Saad Bhatti is a Partner in our Orange County office.
+Saad Bhatti is our Firm’s General Managing Partner.
 He began his Workers’ Compensation Defense career as a Law Clerk/Hearing Representative for Liberty Mutual Insurance in 2008 while attending the University of San Francisco School of Law.
 He also spent time working for the NFL’s Oakland Raiders Legal Department.
 After his graduation in 2010, he continued his exclusive practice of Workers’ Compensation Defense at a large state-wide firm before joining our firm in April of 2014.

 Jeremy Roach, Attorney

 Jeremy Roach is the Managing Attorney of our Orange County office.
 Jeremy completed his undergraduate studies at Boston University with a degree in Political Science and History.
 Jeremy worked on Capitol Hill in Washington D.C. for two Congressmen before beginning his legal studies at Chapman University School of Law where he earned his Juris Doctor in 2006.
 Jeremy has practiced exclusively in Workers’ Compensation representing private businesses, self-insured entities, schools, hospitals, the California Insurance Guarantee Association, California Self-Insurers’ Security Fund and employers in Labor Code Section §132(a) and Serious Willful claims.